9623Y/9623Y-Spin-Up-Notebook/README.md

 Our bed was more than likely already rigid enough but when the base plate connecting the bottom c-channels got put in it was no square with the c-channels and was causing mounting issues.
 In our move to High Strength axles we swapped the 2 wide c-channel we had on the sides out for 3 wide c-channel to give enough room to the high strength axles and their bearing blocks.
 When we took apart the bed to re-level it we decided to add more standoffs to create more support for the beds and c-channels this means that the bed will be more stable and have less flexing issues.

--Image of New Bed Desing
+- Image of New Bed Desing

 ![Snapchat-834160790 (1)](https://user-images.githubusercontent.com/102620185/171167916-e3ff7d24-4860-4b93-b6a9-b4796dfe681c.jpg)